080abhinav/trademark-ai/docs/ARCHITECTURE.md

 **Smart Prior-Mark Pre-Filtering:**
-Before calling the LLM for 120 prior marks, a Python deterministic filter categorizes exact matches as HIGH risk and zero-overlap marks as LOW risk.
-The LLM is only called for the ~10% of marks that are truly ambiguous, drastically reducing API costs and latency.
+Before calling the LLM for prior marks, a Python deterministic filter categorizes exact matches as HIGH risk and zero-overlap marks as LOW risk.
+The LLM is only called for the rest of marks that are truly ambiguous, drastically reducing API costs and latency.

 **The 6-Layer Anti-Hallucination Architecture:**